pluralsight/guides/draft/html-css/semantic-html/article.md

 ## Navigation

-In the HTML5, there is the *nav* tag, so we can use it instead of the *div* tag to wrap links which make a navigation menu.
+In the HTML5, there is the *nav* tag, so we can use it instead of the *div* tag to wrap links that make a navigation menu.
 For instance, the navigation menu can be put within the *header* section:

 ``` HTML
 <header>